You'll always remember the first time you saw snow.

 Barrington Tops is the highest part of the Barrington Coast.
 It’s also the highest point on the Australian mainland outside the Snowy Mountains and gets a regular dusting of snow each winter.
 You’ll be enthralled by high altitude ancient rainforests, tree ferns, snow gums and exhilarating mountain views, especially when they’re wearing a fresh snow blanket!

-For those watching the current snowfall forecasts…be informed with this essential advice! #StaySnowSafe
+For those watching the current snowfall forecasts…be informed with this essential advice below.

 If you're heading to Barrington Tops the best approach is via Gloucester on the eastern side: stop for fuel, provisions, a coffee or a meal on your way through.
-And the road up to the plateau on this eastern side is bitumen sealed.
+The road up to the plateau on this eastern side is bitumen sealed but still please take extreme care.

 Barrington Tops Forest Road